As Carly sat at the kitchen table staring at her husband Frank with resentment, she wondered how things would ever be right in their marriage again.

 It could be that your spouse had an affair or lied to you in the past and, even though he or she has changed, you are having a difficult time moving on from that betrayal.

-There’s no guarantee that you and your spouse will be able to easily find a solution that you both will be happier with, but if you approach it from a place of love, you could see that you move closer to each other.
+There’s no guarantee that you and your partner will be able to easily find a solution that you both will be happier with, but if you approach it from a place of calm, love and invitation, you could see that you move closer to each other…

 For Carly, she decided to talk with Frank without her usual sarcastic comments about him not helping out.